ec-bikes/draft-leaderboard/README.md

-Rankings site for the Escape Collective podcast draft teams
+Unofficial rankings site for the Escape Collective podcast draft teams